Job & Internship Opportunities

 Students interested in applying for part time positions in the Libraries may fill out an application in Butler Library room 519 from 9:00 a.m. to 4:30 p.m.
 Monday-Friday.

 - The Graduate Student Internship Program in Primary Sources is designed to enrich graduate studies and professional training in primary sources through an introduction to archival work, supplemented with a program of lectures, workshops and tours.
 Participating Columbia University Libraries include the Avery Architectural & Fine Arts Library, the Burke Library at Union Theological Seminary, and the Rare Book & Manuscript Library.
 Graduate or professional students, currently matriculated at Columbia University, are eligible to apply.
 This is a paid internship.
 For more information and application guidelines, please see the Internship Program in Primary Sources page.

-- The Digital Centers Internship Program enables graduate students to collaborate with librarians and technologists in supporting and promoting digital scholarship on the Columbia University campus.
-Students with a keen interest in digital scholarship will be recruited through a competitive process and will receive a stipend, as well as hands-on experience working with emerging digital practices within the digital centers.
+- The Digital Internships Program is open to graduate students wishing to collaborate with librarians and technologists working in digital scholarship on campus.
+Students are recruited through a competitive process and successful applicants will receive a stipend and hands-on experience working in the fields of Digital Publishing, Digital Humanities, Digital Music, Research Computing, Digital Data, or Geospatial Research.
 For more information and application guidelines, please visit the Digital Centers Internship Program page.

 - The Ask a Librarian Internship Program provides current library school students with hands-on experience in several areas of academic librarianship.
 Interns will work collaboratively with mentoring library staff to assist users with the IM (chat) component of the Ask a Librarian service, answering questions from users.
 Students must receive course credit to be eligible for the intership.
 For more information and application guidelines, please visit the Ask a Librarian Internship Program page.